lightscapevr/website/markdown/getting-started-piconeo.md

 The Pico Neo 3 is a standalone VR headset that is supported by VR Sketch since release 17.

+*The Pico Neo 4 is not tested at this point, and unsupported.*

-First note that the Pico Neo 3 can be used either as a standalone headset or tethered to a PC with a DisplayPort cable.
+The Pico Neo 3 can be used either as a standalone headset (fully supported) or tethered to a PC with a DisplayPort cable or over wireless (unsupported but works, see below).
-We tried and failed in testing the second approach (with a Pico Neo 3 Pro), so we cannot support it explicitly for now.
-Notably, even if you manage to get it working, it will likely show incorrect controllers in VR Sketch.

-We only support the Pico Neo 3 in standalone mode.

 ### Installation (in standalone mode)